 We’ve probably all seen panda bears eating bamboo, at least in pictures or in David Attenborough documentaries.
-And of course you were moved by what an adorable animal the panda is.
+And of course, you were moved by what an adorable animal the panda is.
 But it’s very unlikely that you started craving a nice, thick stalk of bamboo to chew on.
-Although it makes up about 95% of the panda’s diet, people don’t generally think of bamboo as an appetizing treat.
+Although it makes up about 95% of the panda’s diet, westerners don’t generally think of bamboo as a mouth-watering treat.

 Bamboo shoots, when harvested and prepared correctly, can actually be very tasty and nutritious.
 In fact, humans have been cultivating bamboo for food for thousands of years.
 Unlike pandas who eat the leaves, the woody culms and all, people cannot digest those parts of the bamboo.
 It’s only the fresh, tender shoots, usually appearing in spring and fall, that we find palatable.
 And if you’re interested in growing bamboo for food, there are certain species to look for, with the sweetest and best-tasting shoots.

 In the following article, we’ll look at the reasons and benefits of eating bamboo.
 We’ll also list some of the most flavorful species.
 And finally, we’ll give you some tips on how to prepare bamboo shoots for human consumption.

 Why eat bamboo?

 Especially in Asia, people have been enjoying bamboo as sustenance for thousands of years.
 It is readily available and abundant, and in the old days, that was reason enough to eat it.
 But even today, in the age of mega-markets and global cuisine, consumers still enjoy the refreshing taste and crunchy texture of tender, young bamboo shoots.